500 Alonquin Road,

 In more recent years, Ron Forse has been gradually restoring the layout and the architect commented as follows: “The strength of this place is amazing.
 It was the next-to-last major design work Tillinghast ever undertook.
 And it shows off – or showed off – his talents at the peak of his career.”

-• #2: A downhill par three with gorgeous bunkering that welcomes both an aerial shot, or a right-to-left runner.
+- #2: A downhill par three with gorgeous bunkering that welcomes either an aerial shot, or a right-to-left runner.
 Options abound.